 Unlike other utensils in your kitchen, pizza stones don’t need soap and water.
 What they need is a little bit of extra treatment.
 Pizza stones have a porous texture so when you wash them with soap, they soak in the chemicals.
 This means that you’ll be able to taste chemicals in the bread or pizza after baking the next time it’s used.

 Another big N0 – NO for cleaning a pizza stone is oil.
 You don’t have to season your stone with oil before you bake anything.
 Rather you want it dry.
 When you already cook food on it, the oil from the food stays on the stone making it wet and greasy.
-This leads to a soggy crust of your pizza.
+This leads to a soggy crust on your pizza.
 For a crispy crust, you want a complete dry pizza stone.
-If you realise that the stone has soaked excessive oil from your food then you can dry that with paper towels or dry cloth after it has cooled a bit.
+If you realise that the stone has soaked excessive oil from your food then you can dry that with paper towels or a dry cloth after it has cooled.

 If you have washed your pizza stone with soap, take a deep breath because there’s a solution for this!
 What you need are some bread crumbs or dry bread crusts.

 They will absorb the soapy fragrance.
 Once browned, use a brush or metal scraper to clean the crumbs from the stone.
 They can be thrown away.
-You can repeat this process two or three times if you still smell soap.
+Repeat this process two or three times if you still smell soap.